EvANaGy02/EvANaGy02.github.io/dishapp/README.md

-# This is an App to organize your dishes
+# This is an App to organize your recipes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available functions

-- create dishes
+- create recipes
-- delete dishes
+- delete recipes
-- order dishes
+- order recipes
-- filter dishes
+- filter recipes
-- search dishes
+- search recipes
 - etc.

 ## TODO